Institut-Curie/NextGenotyperMS/README.md

   --figSize=FIGSIZE     comma separated value to set the width and height in
                         inches of the distribution figure.
-This is calculated automatically by default
+This is calculated automatically by default --fileList=FILELIST   comma separated list of files to process.
+Only relevant with option "-P local" : path to bam file or coma-separated path to fastq files.
+If not specified, the fastq files (*_R{N}_*.fastq.gz or *.R{N}.*fastq.gz
-  -i IDVDTOPROCESSLIST, --idvdToProcessList=IDVDTOPROCESSLIST
+                        with N in [1, 2]) or bam file will be deduced from the folder given as parameter "-d" -i IDVDTOPROCESSLIST, --idvdToProcessList=IDVDTOPROCESSLIST
                         comma-separated list of individuals to process.
 Set only if you want to process only specific individuals